 Step 5: Implement continuous tracking

-For many years Walmart has had a supplier scorecard program and in April 2012 they announced that it would broaden its scorecard from 15 questions to 100.
-The questions which had been generic were now category specific taking into account the differences between categories.
-While the word ‘sustainability’ was added to their program over 10 years ago with a focus on compact fluorescent lamps, laundry detergents and packaging, the spotlight has widened in the protection of the environment.
+For many years, Walmart has had a supplier scorecard program, but in April 2012 it announced that it would broaden its scorecard from 15 questions to 100.
+The questions which had been generic were now category specific — taking into account the differences between categories.
+While the word ‘sustainability’ was added to their program over 10 years ago (with a focus on compact fluorescent lamps, laundry detergents and packaging), the spotlight has widened in the protection of the environment.

 The relationship between Walmart and suppliers does not leave much space for “wiggle room.”
 Because of the transparency, buyers can never surprise suppliers about performance and suppliers can never muddy the water.
-Whether it is good, bad or mediocre, everyone is singing from the same hymn book.
+Whether it is good, bad or mediocre, everyone is on the same page.